Lux3n-git/luxclient/misc/jargon2.md

         A modification to enhance the Minecraft client program, for example adding a minimap, armor status, player radar, or to run bots.
     Obby bomb:
         Covering a city in SRO, as a form of griefing.
-    Plugin:
-        A modification on the server to allow custom mechanics like reinforcements, factories, random respawn locations, etc. without requiring changes to the Minecraft client.